kaylamarietorres/kaylamarietorres.github.io/essays/UIframeworks.md

 This is the website we made using Bootstrap 5, a webpage for Island Snow.
 Along with more options for user interface, the website is more complex all around, and was just as easy to build as the browser webpage.

+## All in All
+Although there are a lot of choices when it comes to UI frameworks, BS5 definitely outshines raw HTML and CSS, and I have heard even better things about Semantic UI although I don't personally have any experience with it yet.
+The struggle of learning Bootstrap 5 is well worth it from a user design perspective.
+From to improved code quality to increased productivity, software engineers can count this as a valuable asset in their toolbox.
+Web development continues to be an exciting and evolving landscape, filled with opportunities for creativity and innovation.